-The financial statements of the mortgage bank have been prepared on the going concern basis in accordance with, and in compliance with, International Financial Reporting Standards ("IFRS") and International Financial Reporting Interpretations Committee ("IFRIC") interpretations issued and effective at the time of preparing these financial statements, the Companies and Allied Matters Act of Nigeria, Cap C20 LFN 2020 Banks and Other Financial Institutions Act, CAP B3 Laws of the Federation of Nigeria 2020, Regulatory and Supervisory Guidelines for Primary Mortgage Institutions in Nigeria, the Financial Reporting Council Act No. 6, 2011 and relevant Central Bank of Nigeria circulars.
+The financial statements of the mortgage bank have been prepared on the going concern basis in accordance with, and in compliance with, International Financial Reporting Standards ("IFRS") and International Financial Reporting Interpretations Committee ("IFRIC") interpretations issued and effective at the time of preparing these financial statements, the Companies and Allied Matters Act 2020 Banks and Other Financial Institutions Act 2020, Regulatory and Supervisory Guidelines for Primary Mortgage Institutions in Nigeria, the Financial Reporting Council of Nigeria (Amendment) Act 2023 and relevant Central Bank of Nigeria circulars.

-The financial statements have been prepared based on the order of liquidity.
+The financial position have been prepared based on the order of liquidity.